 5. Choose A Name That’s Unlike Your Other Pets

 “Make sure that your pet names are dissimilar if you have more than one dog,” says Ellis.
 “They shouldn’t be so close to one another that the dogs can be totally confused.”
 In other words, Bert and Bluebell are totally fine, but Spot and Scott are not.

 Should you get a dog, you will give it nickname.
 Ziggy quickly morphs into Ziggymans, Zig, Zigster, Mr. Zig, and 1,000 more permutations.
 So, if you choose a name — especially a longer one — try to come up with a ton of nicknames, and good ones, not ones like ‘Buddy,’ to see if there are nicknames that are easy to say, sound like their full names, and are cute.
 Otherwise, per Ellis, you’ll risk confusing your dog.

 7. Think Of Your Dog’s Personality

 Miniature poodles can be named ‘Tater Tot’ (reasoning: the texture of their fur!) and bulldogs ‘Butterball’ (reasoning: duh) But beyond looks, personality is a huge indicator of what you might want to name your dog.
 For example, Ellis named her dog Rossi, after the motorcycle racer Valentino Rossi.
 “My dog is crazy, and runs around like a maniac, super fast all day.
 So that fits him.”

 8. Choose a Name And Stick With It

 If you’re adopting a dog from a shelter, they already have a name that you’ll probably want to change.
 But there are limits.
 Once you pick a name, you shouldn’t waffle.
 “Within the first two months, you should have a name for them.
-One or two changes won’t be the end of the world, but you have to positively reinforce it as soon as you have a new one.”
+Try to pick one you won’t hate later, but remember that one or two changes won’t be the end of the world, but you have to positively reinforce it as soon as you have a new one.”